 Well, I do hope that your answer was, “this current moment”.
 To achieve your New Year goals with greater ease, being present in your every moment is the key.

 I am not suggesting that just being present is going to change your world.
-The practice of mindfulness encourages us to be present with purpose and to observe our thoughts and actions without judgement.
+The practice of mindfulness encourages us to be present with purpose and to observe our thoughts and actions without judgment.

 “Mindfulness allows us to learn and evolve with less stress.”